machine-learning-challenge/mlc2017-onsite/gan/README.en.md

 We will hold a single-elimination tournament for 16 teams.
 Battles will be processed by us based on your submitted models in Google Cloud, and the result will be shown in the front screen.

 Let's say team A and team B battle each other.
-1. A's generator generates N images, and mix with (30-N) real images from the test dataset.
-Team A can decide the value N before battle, as a strategy.
-But N should be in [10, 20] range in order to make the mixed images not too biased.
+1. A's generator generates 15 images, and mix with 15 real images from the test dataset.
 2. B's discriminator sees the list of 30 images from A, and makes predictions.
 3. Comparing with ground truth, the number of correct prediction will be a B's score.
 4. After then, change the roles - now B's generator and A's discriminator do the same thing (step 1 to 3).
 5. Compare A's score and B's score, and decide a winner of current round.
-Winner takes 1 point.
-If the score is tied, both take 0.5 point.
 6. Doing step 1 to 5 is one round.
 We will have total 1 round for each battle until semi-final, and for final we will have total 3 rounds.
 7. After finishing all rounds, decide a winner.
-If score is tied, compare the sum of the number of right predictions among rounds.
+If score is tied, run another round.
+If it's still tied, the team who has less variables in the model wins.

 ## Input Data Format